-Like most Chinese healing techniques, cupping, or suction therapy, dates back thousand of years.
+Like most Chinese healing techniques, cupping, or suction therapy, dates back thousands of years.
 According to the International Cupping Association, the first mention of suction therapy is dated back to around 300 CE.
-So it’s safe to say massage therapy and it’s different modalities have been around a while.
+So it’s safe to say massage therapy and it’s different modalities have been around for a while.

 Cups may be held in one place “static”, or slid along the skin like a moving vacuum called “gliding” or “dynamic.”
 Cupping therapy should not be painful!
 It can be deep and therapeutic or gentle and relaxing depending on the patient’s preference and desired result of the treatment.
 Here at Laurelhurst Chiropractic, our licensed massage therapists are trained in a variety of modalities.
 We can help you find which technique works best for you and your body.

 - Stimulates blood flow

 - Loosen muscles

 - Relieves pain

 - Reduces stress

 Many patients report that incorporating cupping into their massage therapy helps alleviate migraines, anxiety, fatigue, and more.
 In China, cupping is often used to treat lung disorders such as asthma.
 Many types of practitioners use suction therapy for a wide range of benefits: myofascial release, lymphatic drainage, decreasing muscle tension, hormone balancing, body detoxes, and energy balancing, just to name a few.

 The most off-putting and misunderstood part of cupping therapy is the markings sometimes left behind afterward.
 These colorful displays are normal and should not be painful!
 However, they are NOT BRUISES, bruising is caused by trauma to the body resulting in ruptured blood vessels.
 Cupping marks, on the other hand, are caused by stagnant blood, fluids, and toxins being pulled out of areas of injury or compromised circulation.